jgasmussen/Linux-Baseline-and-Forensic-Triage-Tool/README.md

       If everything worked correctly you will be given a success message and are returned to the main menu.
       If the mount point location is incorrect you will be given an error message and you should unmount the drive and repeat steps 5 - 10.

   11. From the menu screen select option 2.
-"Check for root / sudo priviliges."
+"Check for root / sudo privileges."
       This option checks to make sure the script was run with root or sudo privileges.
       If correct you will be given a success message and returned to the main menu.
-      If you ran the script without root or sudo priviliges you will be given an error message and you should quit the script (option 0) and start over with root /       sudo priviliges.
+      If you ran the script without root or sudo privileges you will be given an error message and you should quit the script (option 0) and start over with root /       sudo privileges.

-  12. If the above two options worked without incident, selct option 3, for "BASELINE COLLECTION."
+  12. If the above two options worked without incident, select option 3, for "BASELINE COLLECTION."
       The baseline collection process will begin and most information is displayed to the screen but is also being written to log file located on the USB flash           drive.
 Please be patient and allow the script to completely finish.
 Once the script has finished running you will be returned to the main menu.

   13. From the menu screen select option 0, to exit the script.

-  14. Using "root" or "sudo" priviliges, unmount the USB flash drive using the following command:
+  14. Using "root" or "sudo" privileges, unmount the USB flash drive using the following command:

       `$ sudo umount /dev/FORENSICS`